cooperative-computing-lab/cctools/doc/manuals/jx/jx.md

 >       len([1,2,3]) -> Integer

-len() returns the length when passed in an array.
+len() returns the length when passed in an array and errors when not an array.
 This function is based on Python's own len() function.

 ```python